hetu-script/hetu-script/docs/docs/en-US/guide/implementation_detail/readme.md

 ## Recursive import

 For **ResourceType.hetuModule**, recursive import (i.e. A import from B in the meantime, B import from A) is allowed.
 However, for **ResourceType.hetuScript**, recursive import would cause stack overflow errors. **You have to manually avoid recursive import in '\*.hts' files.**

+## Closure

+In Hetu, invoke a function will always create a new namespace.
+And within a namespace, you can access the declarations within its upper namespace.

+This kind of implementation likes Javascript's style, it is different from C++/Rust, which provide lexical closure, that you can use **move** and value arguments to create a independent namespace while also capture outter declarations.